CHANGING THE GAME BY INCREASING BOTH DENSITY AND EFFICIENCY.

 - The site was an open area of concrete pad in between other buildings on the NETL Morgantown campus.
 The data center would need to fit within a 50’ x 70’ space.

 - Space constraints also meant there was limited space to put a chiller plant, so the data center would need to be highly efficient and utilize free-cooling when possible.

 - Only medium voltage service (4,180V) was possible to the data center, so transformation would also need to be considered within the area to step-down the voltage for use within the rack cabinets.

 - A target PUE of 1.25 was required due to the Federal government’s stipulation to ensure all new data centers were more efficient, and as this was going to be the property of the Dept of Energy.

 - The modular data center design enabled building the data center directly onto the concrete pad and occupy 40’ x 60’ of the available space.

 - Removing the need for a chiller plant was done by using adiabatic cooling in the enclosed cold aisles and creating a single, centralized enclosed hot aisle for better venting.

 - The enclosure was designed to handle a wide range of power configuration requirements, allowing the customer to test and refine newer platform levels.

-- During cooler months, the cool outside air is brought in through the HEPA filters for free cooling, and in warmer months, the air is brought into the adiabatic cooling mixing chamber to bring the cold aisle temperature into the designated range of 78°F to 83°F. This greatly increase efficiency and reduces water use by 95% compared to typical chiller plants.
+- During cooler months, the cool outside air is brought in through the HEPA filters for free cooling, and in warmer months, the air is brought into the adiabatic cooling mixing chamber to bring the cold aisle temperature into the designated range of 78°F to 83°F. This greatly increases efficiency and reduces water use by 95% compared to typical chiller plants.